 If you’re sowing them straight into the ground, plant them in trenches or deep furrows.
 The crowns need to be below the surface of the soil once they’re fully grown, which is hard to achieve if you sow them at soil-level.
-Asparagus sends roots out from the crown, which looks like a great big brown spider with many, many legs.
-These roots and the crown need to be under the soil, where it’s moist and dark.
+As the plant progresses, fill up the trench.

 Plant the crown on a furrow and make sure the crown is fully covered with soil.
-The furrow is like a raised little bed for the centre of the crown, so the roots can snake down from it.
+The furrow is like a raised little bed for the center of the crown, so the roots can snake down from it.
 Kind of like a seat for its bottom, with its legs hanging down.

-Sounds really silly, but it can actually be a bit tricky to tell, because they have dry stalk from last season, and they can look like roots.
-The easiest way is to hold the crown in your hand, and see which way the long roots fall most naturally.
+Sounds really silly, but it can actually be a bit tricky to tell because they have dry stalks from last season, and they can look like roots.
+The easiest way is to hold the crown in your hand and see which way the long roots fall most naturally.